freaktechnik/justintv-stream-notifications/channels-manager-help.md

 ### Hitbox
 The channel username, it's in the URL and below the stream.

+### Livestream
+The channel username on the classic livestream service, visible in the channel's URL.

 ### Ustream
 The channel page URL without the `http://ustream.tv/` part.
 The extension currently can't handle adding IDs directly.